On the computation of zone and double zone diagrams: Notations and a few definitions

-\begin{defin} A metric space $(X,d)$ is called proper, or finitely compact, if closed balls in $X$ are compact, or, equivalently, any bounded sequence has a convergent subsequence. \end{defin} Typical examples of proper metric spaces are finite dimensional normed space and compact metric spaces. \begin{defin} Given two nonempty sets $A_1,A_2$ in a metric space $(X,d)$, the Hausdorff distance between them is defined by
+\begin{defin} A metric space $(X,d)$ is called proper, or finitely compact, if closed balls in $X$ are compact, or, equivalently, any bounded sequence has a convergent subsequence. \end{defin} Typical examples of proper metric spaces are finite dimensional normed spaces, finite dimensional manifolds, and compact metric spaces.